poproar/Barnabas-Instructors-Guide/_lessons/11/index.md

 other:

 depth:
-- Level 1:  Recall and Reproduction
+- "Level 1:  Recall and Reproduction"
-- Level 2:  Skills and Concepts
+- "Level 2:  Skills and Concepts"
-- Level 3:  Strategic Thinking and Reasoning
+- "Level 3:  Strategic Thinking and Reasoning"
-- Level 4:  Extended Thinking
+- "Level 4:  Extended Thinking"

 barriers:
 - Fine motor skills and patience